PETAF/ACF-Media-Credit/readme.txt

 == Changelog ==
+= 2.3.7 =
+* Fixed a PHP scoping issue that resulted in blank page content when a [credit] was applied to an image without an HTML class attribute.

 = 2.3.6 =
 * Changing filter names so we are able to separate out how markup changes might be applied.